Ailrk-sArchives/old-home/notes/2020-08-28-haskell-mtl-optics.md

 -- Readable program, writable output, and a stack state. type VM a = ReaderT Program (WriterT Output (State Stack)) a

--- See how many code you can derive
 -- Comp is just a newtype wrapper on top of VM.
-But you can derive -- typeclass for it. newtype Comp a = Comp { unComp :: VM a }
+You can derive -- typeclass for it.
+-- See how many code you can derive newtype Comp a = Comp { unComp :: VM a }
   deriving (Functor, Applicative, Monad,
             MonadReader Program,